Common Mistakes When Reading a Scanner Report

 Mistake #3: Trusting “No Red Flags” Too Quickly

-Some contracts are smart enough to avoid obvious flags but still contain proxy traps, stealth taxes, or coordinated sell setups.
-TokenChecker goes further than most — but you still have to connect the dots:
+Some setups dodge obvious flags but still contain proxy traps, stealth taxes, or coordinated sell patterns.
+Connect the dots:

-• Creator address: clean, but no holdings?
-Might be a stealth dump.
+- Creator wallet clean but holds nothing?
+Could be a stealth dump.

-• Tax: 0%, but no sellers?
-Could still be a honeypot with hidden limits.
+- Tax 0%, but no one is selling?
+Could still be a honeypot with hidden wallet limits.

-• High holder count?
-Check if it’s inflated by airdrops or transfers.
+- High holder count?
+Check if it's inflated by airdrops or direct transfers.

-The scanner’s job is to show you the data.
+The scanner's job is to surface the data.
 Your job is to ask: what does it really mean?

 Final Thoughts

-Most traders treat token scanners like they're magic boxes that spit out a yes/no answer.
-But in reality?
+Token scanners aren't magic boxes that spit out a yes/no answer.
 They're tools, not oracles.

-TokenChecker gives you everything: contract risks, developer behavior, liquidity quality, bot patterns, sniper detection even phishing site scans.
-But if you don’t read between the lines, you’re no better off than someone guessing on a meme coin.
+TokenChecker gives you everything: contract risks, dev behavior, liquidity quality, bot patterns, sniper detection, phishing scans.
+But if you don't read between the lines, you're no better off than guessing on vibes.

 The edge isn't in the tool.